David Love's Ferrari 250TR #0754 -- (2)

 Fantastic sounds from the two Ferrari V12s.

 "Gengami sold it to a Bob Allen of Palo Alto and in May of 1964 he advertised it in the San Francisco Chronicle classifieds as "freshly overhauled".
 At the time I had a Porsche 550 Spyder, wanted to move from F Modified to D and couldn't find a Birdcage Maserati.
 I traded the Spyder and some cash for the Ferrari. soon discovered that the car was completely unuseable - engine, suspension, gearbox, brakes - the works.
 The seller denied the reality, refused to take it back, I sued and lost the case.
+Unfortuneately even when you think you have a winning case you can still lose in court.
+Lawsuits can be expensive with al lthe court and lawyer fees, so any Columbus bankruptcy attorney would probably advise you to be financially stable before entering into any litigation.

 The trail from then to now is another story, but in short, thanks to friends and to Mr. Otto Zipper who in 1964 sold me a complete 250 GT engine, I have been racing the car since 1965, interrupted only because of required maintenance or repairs.
 I have done the maintenance and repairs, with the help of many talented friends.